 I was planning to do push-ups, hit the shower and run to the bus station but gleams of sunshine on the surface of the lake made me adjust my itinerary a little bit.
-I added one more activity on my Rusizi to do list and as a result, I wasn’t able to catch the 9 a.m. bus as initially planned.
+I added one more activity on my Rusizi to-do-list.
+As a result, I wasn’t able to catch the 9 a.m. bus as initially planned.

 It was my last day in Rusizi and it seemed like I had unfinished business in the area.
 Traveling back to Kigali without taking a dip in the lake wasn’t a good idea in the first place.

 I walked to the lake through the terrace and a long wooden staircase.
-Then I threw my t-shirt on the platform used to access the boat and dived.
+Then I threw my t-shirt and dived.
 It was a leap of faith.
 Jumping into the lake when you can’t see what hides under its surface is an act of conviction.

 Lake Kivu is crocodile and hippo-free.
 Sharks don’t live in fresh water and the jellyfish is unheard of in this part of the world.
 Unlike many other water bodies elsewhere, this lake has no room for our predators.

-I freestyled towards the group swimming in orange life jackets but a few minutes later, I came to terms with the fact that I couldn’t catch them.
+I free-styled towards the group swimming in orange life jackets.
+A few minutes later, I came to terms with the fact that I couldn’t catch them.
 There is no way I was going to outpace those super fast swimmers.
 I gave up.
 They were cheating anyway.
 Real swimmers don’t wear life jackets.

-When I walked out of the door on that beautiful sunny morning, a few trunks had lost their tallest branches but I didn’t shed any tears despite my strong devotion to trees.
+When I walked out of the door in the morning, a few trunks had lost their tallest branches but I didn’t shed any tears despite my strong devotion to trees.
 I skipped my usual morning push-up routine but I did something far more rewarding.
-I missed the 9:00 bus but as I said earlier, there is always another bus to board.
+I missed the 9 o’clock bus but, as I said earlier, there is always another bus to board.
 I altered my plans a little bit but plans can always be amended.